 By Lucy Rana and Shubham Raj

-With the world becoming a global market with incessant increase in cut-throat competition, businesses are now more than ever dependent on data and data analysis and develop business strategies in order to excel in their relevant field.
+With the world becoming a global market and the resultant increase in the competition, businesses are now more than ever dependent on data and data analysis and develop business strategies in order to excel in their relevant field.
 Data or statistics are the basis of carrying out any administrative, business, management or advisory decision.
 One prominent practice of obtaining data is that of data scraping.
 This software extracts large amount of publicly available information quickly.
 Its importance is seen in almost every business and industry.
 But it is pertinent to look at this program in the light of IT and IP perspective in order to address an even bigger issue at hand.

 Data Scraping- Meaning

 Data scraping (or web scraping) is a methodology in which a computer program / software is used to import any data or information from a website into a readable output format.
 Although, an alternate option of traditional copy-pasting of data from a website is available, it is very cumbersome and time-taking.
 Websites such as e-commerce have hundreds of pages and manually copy-pasting the same is not a feasible option.

 Data scraping is an easier method to do the same task in a faster and efficient manner.
 This also reduces the probability of errors as compared to manual copying.
 Irrespective of the size of data or number of pages the data scarping tool enables to import all the required information within a fraction of time that would take in manually doing the same.
 Further, certain websites contain data that cannot be manually copied.
 However, a data scraping software can extract such data as well.